Catalytic converters: Which vehicles are most at-risk for theft? - NewsBreak

 In 2018, for instance, there were 108 catalytic converter thefts reported per month, on average, according to a study from the NICB.
 But in 2020, the number of reported thefts increased from 652 cases per month in January (pre-pandemic) to 2,347 in the month of December.

 The actual number of stolen catalytic converters is very likely to be significantly higher, the NICB noted, as many automobile owners choose not to report these thefts.
 For starters, many drivers don’t have comprehensive coverage plans that would cover such theft in the first place.
-And those who do have coverage may choose to pay out of pocket, seeing as the cost to replace or repair a converter could be less than a plan’s deductible.Why does the chip shortage affect the auto industry?
+And those who do have coverage may choose to pay out of pocket, seeing as the cost to replace or repair a converter could be less than a plan’s deductible.Mausoleum crypts crumbling in Shawnee with no plans for a fix

 Every vehicle on the road has a catalytic converter — they’ve been required as of 1975 — meaning every vehicle is also a potential target for thieves.
 Some cars, however, may be at increased risk simply because of how they’re built.